cias-demo/cias-exercise/exercises/README.md

 #### SAP GUI Shortcut File

 Depending on your SAP GUI configuration, the user name may be prefilled when opening the SAP GUI Shortcut File.
-Please change the user to the reserved P-User, e.g. P01234567890.<br><br>
+Please change the user to the reserved user, e.g. USERXX.<br><br>
 ![](images/CIAS-11.png)<br><br>